Doona!: Reception

 Lee Min-ji of Newsen felt that "what stands out the most in this drama is the complexity of Lee Doo-na's character", describing her as "eccentric and outspoken, but also with a dark side", and appreciated Suzy's acting, who "played her complex sides with stability".
-Jang Soo-jung expressed a similar opinion on Dailian, writing that "Suzy, who plays the cheerful Lee Doo-na, is perfect, as if the character was made especially for her. [...]
-She brings Lee Doo-na to life so convincingly that you can't help but wonder, Who else could have played Lee Doo-na if not Suzy?"; conversely, she found Won-jun to be "rather flat" in comparison, but well played by Yang Se-jong.
-On the plot, she wrote that the drama "shows the standard development of an idol romance drama. [...]
-However, by actively using clichés, it has the charm of a romantic series, entertaining yet predictable".
 Jeong Seung-min of MHN Sports appreciated how Suzy expressed the change that occurred in Doo-na after opening her heart to Won-jun and the chemistry between the lead actors, but also wrote that the series "can be childish" and "feels like a typical youth drama or a web drama depicting campus life".
 Choi Ha-na of TVDaily criticized the drama, stating that it has a predictable plot as it only focuses on the romance between Doo-na and Won-jun (while in the webtoon he is torn between her, I-ra, and Jin-joo) and the supporting characters have no function other than that of "bridesmaids" to the leads.
 However, she praised Suzy's acting, who "played every moment of Doo-na with just the right amount of intensity, never overdoing it or disappointing", considering it a good enough reason to watch the series.
 Journalist Kim Jun-mo of OhmyNews called it "boring" as "other than Suzy, the show lacks any memorable parts".